WHATS HOT

 Reduce Your Stress as a New Parent

-As a parent, you may pressure to be perfect.
+As a , you may feel pressure to be perfect.
 But don’t worry, you don’t have to be perfect to be a great parent!
-There are some simple things you can do to reduce your stress and enjoy more:
+There are some simple things you can do to reduce your and enjoy parenthood more:

-1. Get plenty of rest and when you can.
+1. Get plenty of rest and relaxation when you can.
 Sleep when the baby sleeps!

-2. Eat healthy and drink plenty of to keep your energy up.
+2. Eat healthy foods and drink plenty of water to keep your energy up.

 3. Spend time with other adults, even if it’s just for a coffee break or a chat.